lydieb92/SQL_Project_Movies_Trends_Analysis/README.md

 <img src="Assets/Top 10 Grossing Films and Their Ratings.png">

 - All top 10 grossing films are suitable for general audiences.
 Parental guidance indicates that a movie may contain some scenes unsuitable for young children, but these movies are generally considered family-friendly.
 - From this dataset, we can conclude that there is a strong correlation between movie ratings and box office success.
 By delving deeper into the analysis, we can extract insights into what this correlation reveals about consumer preferences.
-I will further discuss this aspect in the analysis section
+I will further discuss this aspect in the conclusions.

+# Global Box Office: Pre, During & Post Pandemic (2018-2024)